 PCOM is authorized by the Pennsylvania Department of Education and the Georgia Nonpublic Postsecondary Education Commission.
 These state education agencies have a formal process for complaints regarding noncompliance with state regulations.
-In accordance with the Higher Education Opportunity Act, the following contact information is provided for both agencies:
+In accordance with the Higher Education Opportunity Act the following contact information is provided for both agencies:

-Commonwealth of Pennsylvania

-Bureau of Postsecondary and Adult Education Pennsylvania Department of Education 333 Market Street, 12th Floor Harrisburg, PA 17126-0333 717-772-3622 (FAX) www.education.state.pa.us
+Commonwealth of Pennsylvania Bureau of Postsecondary and Adult Education Pennsylvania Department of Education 333 Market Street, 12th Floor Harrisburg, PA 17126-0333 717-772-3622 (FAX)

-State of Georgia

-Nonpublic Postsecondary Education Commission 2082 East Exchange Place, Suite 220 Tucker, GA 30084-5305 770-414-3300 770-414-3309 (FAX) gnpec.org
+State of Georgia Nonpublic Postsecondary Education Commission 2082 East Exchange Place, Suite 220 Tucker, GA 30084-5305 770-414-3300 770-414-3309 (FAX)